 Depression includes several disorders:

 Disruptive mood dysregulation disorder

 Persistent depressive disorder (dysthymia)

 Doctors do not know exactly what causes depression, but chemical abnormalities in the brain are probably involved.
 Some tendency to develop depression is inherited.
 A combination of factors, including life experiences (such as a loss early in life, abuse, injury, domestic violence, or having lived through a natural disaster) and a genetic tendency (vulnerability), all seem to contribute.

 Sometimes another disorder, such as an underactive thyroid gland Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
-Facial expressions become dull, the voice... read more or substance abuse Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more , is part of the cause.
-Recently, a few adolescents with persistent depression were found to have low levels of folate Folate Deficiency Folate deficiency is common.
+Facial expressions become dull, the voice... read more or substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more , is part of the cause.
+Some adolescents with persistent depression were found to have low levels of folate Folate Deficiency Folate deficiency is common.
 Because the body stores only a small amount of folate, a diet lacking in folate leads to a deficiency within a few months.
 Not eating enough raw leafy vegetables... read more (a vitamin) in the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).

 As in adults, the severity of depression in children varies greatly.

 Children with major depressive disorder have an episode of depression that lasts 2 weeks or more.